-Someone said 'consultant' is a bit wishy washy these days.
-Thoughts?
+Is the term 'consultant' a bit wishy washy nowadays?

 Business naming is a perpetually interesting subject.
 There are as many different approaches as there are different kinds of names.
 And there are many traps for young players.
 Seeking professional advice can often mean the difference between great and merely functional.